ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

     from StackOverflow or blogs online), or get assistance or code from students outside of this offering of the class.
 All the code that is handed in should be developed by you or someone in the class.
+  - Using Copilot or ChatGPT is not forbidden, but highly discouraged.
   - You are responsible for _understanding_ all the code you have written.
     All of the programming problems on the PAs may show up on exams, where you will need to have a thorough understanding of the PA to answer the